pbkhrv/rtl_433-hass-addons/rtl_433_mqtt_autodiscovery/README.md

   * `mqtt_port`
   * `mqtt_user`
   * `mqtt_password`
+  * `mqtt_retain`: MQTT broker will retain configuration topics between restarts if this is set to true.
+Default is `false`.
   * `rtl_topic`: MQTT topic where rtl_433 is publishing its output.
 Default is "rtl_433".
   * `discovery_prefix`: MQTT topic prefix where Home Assistant is [looking for discovery information](https://www.home-assistant.io/docs/mqtt/discovery/#discovery_prefix).
 Default is "homeassistant".
   * `discovery_interval`: how often to publish discovery information, in seconds.
 Default is 600.